 It's interesting to note that Bush is visiting Cincinnati on Monday, but he already met coach Marvin Lewis last week at Arizona, where Lewis was attending Arizona State's pro day.

 My read on the situation is that the Bengals want Bush and could be using Green-Ellis as leverage to get the Oakland Raiders running back.
 Bush, 27, seems to be the better fit for Cincinnati.
-The Bengals aren't the only team interested in Bush, who visited the Bears last week and could be headed next to Seattle, according to ESPN NFL Insider Adam Schefter.
+The Bengals aren't the only team interested in Bush, who visited the Bears last week and is scheduled to travel to Seattle on Tuesday, according to ESPN NFL Insider Adam Schefter.

 While Bush's average (3.8 yards per carry) will remind some of Benson, he is more dynamic than Benson.
 He caught 37 passes for 418 yards last year, which would bring another look to the Bengals offense.
 Benson averaged 20 receptions in his four seasons in Cincinnati.